 Aerial shots would be interesting, but not possible, not unless you use a drone (and it’s not allowed to use a drone in the city in the first place) or photograph from a nearby high-rise building.

-And so, I walked around the memorial, trying to figure out how to photograph it and the neighboring art panels on the sidewalk.
-I snapped a few detail shots of the memorial–names, shapes, shadows–included the name of the memorial itself, as well as space surrounding the memorial, to give a sense of (time and) place; considered different vantage points and tried not to be in anybody’s way.
+And so I walked around the memorial, trying to figure out how to photograph it and the neighboring art panels on the sidewalk.
+I snapped a few detail shots of the memorial–names, shapes, shadows–including the name of the memorial itself, as well as space surrounding the memorial, to give a sense of (time and) place; considered different vantage points and tried not to be in anybody’s way.

 As always, thanks for stopping by!